-We may request your financial information from them to carry out transactions that you have initiated, protect against fraudulent activities, and comply with local laws.
-See the section “Our service providers” on how we strictly limit what our service providers can do with your information.
+In limited circumstances, we may request your financial information from our payment processing services partners to carry out transactions that you have initiated, protect against fraudulent activities, and comply with local laws.
+See “Our service providers” on how we strictly limit what our service providers can do with your information.

 Latch has a few marketing channels that help us to raise awareness about our products and services, and other services that maybe useful for you.
 In these channels, such as latch.com, we allow you to submit your personal information if you’d like to find out more about our products or want to subscribe to our marketing communications.
 This personal information may include name, title, company name, phone number, email, and postal address.
 See “Education, announcements, and offers” to learn more about how we specifically use your information for marketing.
 If you do not wish to receive these communications, you may opt not to submit your information or opt out of the communications from within the email, text message, or Latch’s products.

 In jurisdictions that allow it, we may purchase contact information from third party datasets of people who are involved in the development, design, management, or installation of a building, such as building developers and property managers.
 We never knowingly purchase the personal information of residents for the purposes of marketing to them.
 We will also never purchase your contact information for marketing purposes if doing so infringes on local laws.
 You may opt out of any marketing communications through the means by which we sent it—for example, through an unsubscribe link if we contacted you by email.